Lesson 7 · Compound Vowels Part 2 — Cami Learns Korean

 와 워 왜 웨 in syllable blocks

-These four vowels are all horizontal-style — the consonant sits on top and the vowel spreads below.
-Click each syllable to check your reading.
+These four vowels are horizontal-style — the consonant sits on top, vowel spreads below.
+Click to flip and reveal, tap 🔊 to hear.

-👆 Say it first — then click to confirm
+👆 Say it first · click to confirm · 🔊 hear it

 bwa